 A web map can have up to 16 preplanned offline map areas defined.
 The packaging of preplanned offline maps from these areas occurs on a schedule.
 The area and packaging schedule for each preplanned offline map are defined in the web map's item settings page by the web map's owner.

 Preplanned offline maps are quick to download and start using because the are generated before they are needed.
 They are hosted alongside the web map, ready for download, so the user experience with preplanned offline maps is similar to downloading any other file or resource.

 A preplanned offline map remains available for download until the owner of the web map removes its definition, and it can be downloaded multiple times by different offline applications.

 This is called the preplanned approach because the owner of the web map plans and defines these offline maps before they are needed.

-Preplanned offline maps also support scheduled updates, which can be useful in certain read-only use cases.
+Preplanned offline maps also support scheduled updates, which can be useful for applications that cover large areas, are updated frequently, or support many mobile workers.
 To learn more, see Scheduled updates.

 If your users work in well defined geographic areas which are known in advance (for example in a selection of parks, along a specific highway, or in the area covered by a utility network), then preplanned offline maps are often a good solution.

 If you do not know which area of a map your users will need to use offline, then on-demand offline maps are typically a better option.